What’s new in the FAA US drone laws?

 Skyward’s goal is to guide any industry wishing to use unmanned aircraft for imaging, surveillance or various flight purposes while doing so safely and efficiently.

-In 2019, the FAA reported over 1.3 million drones registered in the U.S., with the likelihood that there could be up to 40% more unregistered UAVs based on full aircraft and component industry sales; this means that there are almost 2 million drones in the United States.
+Last year, the FAA reported over 1.3 million drones registered in the U.S., with the likelihood that there could be up to 40% more unregistered UAVs based on full aircraft and component industry sales; this means that there are almost 2 million drones in the United States.

 If we compare this with the much smaller number of 325,000 human-crewed aircraft in the country, we can see how fast the industry is growing and why the FAA has had to move quickly to keep our airspace running correctly.